-- 1. Set aside the Data Terminal, Vibranium Case, objective cards, cooldown tracks, and scenario cards.
+- 1. Set aside the points, the Lasso of Truth, item card, and the scenario cards.
 You won't use them in your first game; you'll learn how to use them in The Full Experience (page 8). - 2.
-Place the map with Shuri's Lab face up. - 3.
-All players will use the dice and points.
+Place the map with the Urzari Jungle face up. - 3.
+Both players will use the dice.
 Place them beside the map. - 4.
-Each player takes two exhausted markers. - 5.
-Each player takes a base color and the basic character that matches that base color. - 6.
-Each player chooses a character and puts that character on their base.
-Your characters are allies to each other.
-Your opponent's characters are your rivals. - 7.
-Each player takes the cards for their character and basic character, and any tokens or status cards belonging to their character.
-Energy Tokens are used by Black Panther when he does his abilitites. - 8.
-Your character cards have colored dots in their bottom right corners.
-Take one ability token to match each colored dot.
-Combine all your ability tokens into your ability token pool. - 9.
-Randomly determine who goes first, and give that player the First Player marker.
+Each player takes a cooldown track and two exhausted markers. - One player takes the dark character base and the basic character that matches their base color.
+The other player takes the light character base and the basic character that matches their base color. - 6.
+Each player chooses a character and puts the character on their base.
+Your two characters are allies.
+Your opponent's two characters are your rivals. - 7.
+Each player takes the cards for their character and basic character. - 8.
+Your character card has colored dots in the bottom right corner.
+Take one ability token to match each of the colored dots.
+Combine all your ability tokens together to form your ability token pool. - 9.
+The player controlling Wonder Woman takes the Champion die. - 10.
+Flip the First Player marker to see who goes first.
+If your base color matches the color that lands face up, take the First Player marker.
+You'll start the game. - 11.
+The Urzari Jungle starting areas are marked with base colors on the next page.
+The player with the First Player marker places their characters on squares in their starting area.
+Then, the other player places their characters in their starting area.